lexfrei/lexfrei/README.md

 ## 💼 Work

-Currently I'm working at [SDG](https://socialdiscoverygroup.com/) as a SRE/DevOps engineer.
+Currently I'm working at RingCentral as a SRE/DevOps engineer.

 Not in active job search, but open for interesting offers.